The Key Stage 3 Curriculum

 We have 4 mixed age group classes:

-3CB: Form teacher: Mr Butler, supported by Mrs Hughes and Mrs Lloyd
+3CB: Tutor and class teacher Mr Butler, supported by Miss Bond, Miss Giles and Mrs Dickson

 Aspects of personal, social, health and economic development, religious education and citizenship are also linked to a topic covered for each term or half term.
-The full curriculum content for each class for the current academic year can be found below by clicking the links to the annual learning plans for each class.
+The full curriculum content for each class for the current academic year can be found above by clicking the links to the annual learning plans for each class.

-Food technology and design technology are taught to half groups.
+Cooking and nutrition and design technology are taught to half groups.

 Please support your child to complete all home learning activities to the best of their ability and within the specified time.
 Please encourage them to work independently and avoid the temptation of completing activites for them.
 It is better to let us know if your child is having some difficulty doing the activity.

-The home learning tasks give pupils the chance to apply and consolidate their learning.
+The home learning tasks give students the chance to apply and consolidate their learning.
 Please talk to your child’s class teacher if have any suggestions, questions or comments to discuss on any homework matters.

 Rewards and Interventions

 All interventions and behaviours are monitored and recorded on CPOMS.
-Specific pupil interventions are reviewed on a half termly basis.
+Specific student interventions are reviewed on a half termly basis.
 Details of these steps and further interventions are listed within the school’s Behaviour Policy.

 Throughout the year there will be occasions where we ask parents/ carers for contributions to help fund trips for their child.